Skip to content

 View SP Details

-Step 3: Create Client in KeyCloak
+Step 3: Create Client in Keycloak

-• Select Clients and click Create
+• Navigate to Clients and click Create client.

 Step 4: Settings

-• Disable the below options
+• Disable the below options:

 • Force POST Binding